-If you are wondering where to start in your mindfulness meditation journey, starting with your morning cup tea might work wonder.
+If you aren’t sure how to start your mindfulness journey, enjoying your morning cuppa in a more purposeful way might work wonder.
 Many of us have lost the ability to enjoy the moment.
-We rush through the morning not thinking about what are doing.
+We rush through the morning to get somewhere.

-We miss that opportunity to experience the peace and joy of the moment.
-Practicing mindfulness by engaging in a tea ceremony can be a lovely peaceful way to start the day.
-You can also use coffee to do a tea ceremony if that is what you prefer.
+With all the rushing , we miss the opportunity to experience peace and joy of the moment.
+Practicing mindful tea making & drinking can be a lovely peaceful way to start the day.
+You can also use coffee for this purpose if that is what you prefer.

 This kind of mindfulness practice has been mastered by Japanese for many years.
 The Japanese tea ceremony is also known as Chanoyu, Sado or Ocha in Japanese.

 The tea ceremony is a beautiful ritual, dating back for over 1,000 years.
-The very first tea leaves where brought back from China by Japanese priests.
 The tea was originally consumed at temples for purely religious pursuits.

-When it is done properly the tea ceremony enhances and awakens your awareness of the present moment, helps build listening skills, and helps to create a sense of stillness in the mind and body.
+When it is done properly, this mindfulness practice may enhance and awaken your awareness of the present moment and helps to create a sense of stillness in the mind and body.

 Tea Ceremony Mindfulness Exercise